Ergene iyesi: Shakhta Ata

-Shakhta Ata or Shahta Baba (Tatar: Şahta Ata; Uzbek: Shaxta Ota, "Father of Pit") is male form and akin of Ergene iyesi.
-The word Şahta / Şaxta (Russian: Шахта, German: Schacht) means mine pit in Turkic and Slavic languages.
+Shakhta Ata or Shahta Baba (Şahta Ata; Shaxta Ota, "Father of Pit") is male form and akin of Ergene iyesi.
+The word Şahta / Şaxta (Шахта, Schacht) means mine pit in Turkic and Slavic languages.
 Shakhta Ata is said to appear as an old man with a torch in his hand.
-The person with this name is in Azerbaijan culture Shakhta Baba (Azerbaijanese: Şaxta Baba), that appears as the god of winter.
+The person with this name is in Azerbaijan culture Shakhta Baba (Şaxta Baba), that appears as the god of winter.
 Sometimes he is an old man like Santa Claus or Russian Ded Moroz.
 But in any case it is a helpful entity.